(Column) Springville Happenings

-Congratulations to Maggie Mitchell on being crowned Miss SMS 2023 on Oct.
-29.
+The Springville High School Key Club collected 516 pairs of socks for their annual Socktober event.
+This year's socks are being donated to Family Connection, Inc. (Project Hope) and a Homeless Outreach Project through Faith Community Fellowship.

-The Springville Public Library celebrated preschoolers that collectively have read 1400 books so far for the 1,000 Books Before Kindergarten program.
-For every 100 books read, children will receive a small reward.
+The SES Pre-K spent time learning about safety with SRO Officer Melton on Nov.
+10.

 The Springville Fire Department is taking orders for Thanksgiving Turkeys and Hams.
 Turkeys can either be cajun deep fried or smoked and are $60 each.
 Turkeys are cooked and ready to be picked up Thanksgiving morning before 9 a.m.
-ALL Hams will be smoked and ready for pickup on WEDNESDAY Nov.
+Hams will be smoked and ready for pickup on Wednesday, Nov.
 23 after 12 p.m.
 Whole hams are $80 each, and half hams are $50.
 To place your order, you have to call the station at 205-467-2703 extension 5.
-Leave a message and one of our members will return your call and confirm your order.
-No orders will be taken after Monday Nov.
+Leave a message and a member will return your call and confirm order.
+No orders will be taken after Monday, Nov.
 21.

 Springville Community Meetings

 Grief Share Classes at Christ Community Church in Springville.
-Grief can definitely be like a roller coaster, but there is hope, comfort and understanding at a GriefShare group.
+Grief can definitely be like a roller coaster, but there is hope, comfort & understanding at a GriefShare group.
 Register at https://www.christcommunitypca.com/griefshare

 Springville Library